dorny/paths-filter/README.md

 - Improved listing of matching files with `list-files: shell` and `list-files: escape` options
 - Paths expressions are now evaluated using [picomatch](https://github.com/micromatch/picomatch) library

-For more information see [CHANGELOG](https://github.com/dorny/paths-filter/blob/master/CHANGELOG.md)
+For more information, see [CHANGELOG](https://github.com/dorny/paths-filter/blob/master/CHANGELOG.md)

 # Usage